 Complimentary Accor Plus membership for the primary cardholder.
 Accor Plus is a paid annual membership providing special benefits and privileges within the Accor hotels group, including Soffitel, Pullman, Mecure, and Novotel.

-It needs to be noted that according to the American Express site, complimentary Accor Plus membership with the Platinum Charge is only valid until 30 September 2017.
-The benefit has already been removed from the Australian version, and it’s quite probable that it will not continue here either after that date.
-That said, membership lasts for a year so picking it up now would have your Plus membership last after that date, it just might not be renewed for subsequent years.
+It needs to be noted that according to the American Express site, complimentary Accor Plus membership with the Platinum Charge is only valid until 30 September 2018.
+It’s quite probable that it will not continue after that date.
+That said, the offer was recently advertised as ending on the 30 September 2017 and has been continued for another year, so there is a good chance the membership will be ongoing.

 Access to travel booking benefits and services through American Express Travel

 American Express Travel is available to all Amex cardholders, but Platinum Charge cardholders get a ton of additional value, and can essentially use American Express Travel as their own personal travel agent.

 Platinum Charge cardholders will receive a $200 statement credit each year for bookings made through American Express Travel.

 For Business Class fares, American Express Travel has competitive pricing and has access to a wide range of discounts that may not be publicly available.

 This is primarily across their partner airlines – British Airways, Delta, Emirates, Etihad, Singapore Airlines, South African Airways and Virgin Australia.